uuware/lupine.js/AI_CONTEXT.md

 # AI Context for Lupine.js

+**[CRITICAL SAFEGUARDS FOR CODE MODIFICATION]**
+When performing multi-line code refactoring or replacement operations (`replace_file_content` / `multi_replace_file_content`), massive block-level overwrites and arbitrary code restructuring are **STRICTLY PROHIBITED**!

+- Before making any modifications, you MUST invoke `view_file` or `grep_search` to verify the exact, up-to-date file structure and line numbers.
+- The `StartLine` and `EndLine` range MUST be restricted strictly to the absolute minimum lines you intend to modify or delete.
+- If you are merely inserting new code (e.g., adding a button or appending logic), target ONLY the immediately preceding line or bracket as your anchor.
+You are strictly forbidden from wrapping innocent, unmodified surrounding code into the `Replacement` payload.
+Violating this red line causes severe production accidents!

 **SYSTEM ROLE**: You are an expert developer in `lupine.js`, a custom TypeScript full-stack framework.

 **🛑 CRITICAL WARNINGS 🛑**